Kōichi Satō (actor): Relationship with Mikuni

 Since his debut, he has felt conflicted about being called "Rentaro Mikuni's son," and in his 20s and 30s he often felt anger at being called that no matter how hard he worked at acting and achieved results.
 For many years, Sato had been said to have a feud with Mikuni.
 Sato and Mikuni first worked together in 1986 in A Promise, but there was little contact between the two in that film.
 Ten years later, in 1996, the two co-starred in earnest on a film adaptation of a manga series Oishinbo.
 Mikuni, who was cast to play the role of Yuuzan Kaibara, nominated Sato to play his son Shiro Yamaoka.
 However, during the press conference, the two called each other "Mikuni-san" and "Sato-kun" as if they were strangers, (Note: "san" and "kun" is the honorific suffix, meaning "dear" or "honorable Mr".) and they were reportedly at odds over their acting theories, reporting to a father-son feud.
 However, since the content of the movie was also about a father-son feud, Sato did not dare to deny the "non-getting along" theory at the time.
 However, after Sato's son Kanichiro was born in 1996, Mikuni dearly loved on his grandson and showed up at his sports event at school, and the father-son rift is said to have disappeared gradually.
 When Mikuni died in 2013, Sato said of his father, "He was a terrible man as a father.
 The only thing that existed between him and me was the word 'actor'."

 Before his debut, Sato told his father that he would become an actor.
-Mikuni's only response was "Ah, so."
+Mikuni's only response was "Ah, is that so."
 When he later asked, "Why did you say it like that?"
 Mikuni replied he had been concerned, "Ah, this guy is going to do acting.
 But what would this guy do if he didn't have anything?"
 Actually, after Sato's debut, Mikuni went around asking people who were going to work with Sato to take good care of his son.
 Later Sato's son, Kanichiro, later told him that he also hoped to be an actor, Sato understood the concern his father had felt about him.
 Sato could only say "Ah, so," like his father.